artieleartieleartiele/flat-file-analyzer/README.md

 ### For enhancement
 - Given enough time, would suggest to log all action in a db with suggested columns: id, filename, isSuccessful, trace, dateTimeCreated where <b>trace</b> is first 100 character of the exception stack trace when isSuccessful=0
+- In line with above, creating custom exceptions would also be recommended for a clearer description of what went wrong.